Top Takeaways From This Post

 When reviewing invoicing and accounting tools available in Germany, I kept the following factors in mind:

 - Compatibility with multiple languages, especially English – since you may not be a fluent German speaker

-- Easy to terminate the contract since expat freelancers may be in Germany for a short term
+- Easy to terminate the contract since international freelancers may be in Germany for a short term

 - Compatibility with multiple countries and geographic areas